-Of course, it’s one thing to talk the talk, quite another to back it up with hard evidence.
+Of course, it’s one thing to talk the talk, and quite another to back it up with hard evidence.
 The great thing about living in the time of the Cloud is that you can link your resume to online content for instant cross-checking and to further bolster your appeal.

 Make sure you pimp out your professional online presence and add some links to your resume.

-Include your LinkedIn profile, and shortened links to any published content online that puts you in a good light, like a company blog post about an award you won, for example.
+Include your LinkedIn profile and shortened links to any published content online that puts you in a good light, like a company blog post about an award you won, for example.
 Don’t include your Instagram or Twitter, unless you’re in marketing and they’re professional accounts.

 Definitely do include at least three references with contact details, phone and email, because references can make or break your application.
 Don’t ever say, ‘references available on request,’ because they will definitely request references: it’s a given.